-Usually, $\mathcal{R} \subseteq K$, i.e., each element of K corresponds to a computational resource (e.g., memory amount, number of cores, core frequency), but it may also contain other values.
-We shall consider, for instance, the predicted idle time and a feedback pheromone as elements of K in our examples.
-For the sake of simplicity we assume that all nodes feature the same set of resources and that those are measurable in
+Very often, $\mathcal{R} \subseteq K$, i.e. each element of K correspond to a computational resource (e.g. RAM, number of cores, core frequency) but it may also contain other values.
+In the examples we shall see, for instance, we will consider the predicted idle time and also a feedback pheromone.
+For the sake of simplicity we assume that all resources are measurable in \mathbb{R}^+ (i.e. as non-negative reals).

-\mathbb{R}^+ (i.e., as non-negative reals).
-We denote the subset of QoS requirements of a task t which regard the computational resources \mathcal{R} by $t{\mathcal{O}}$, modeled as a vector in $(\mathbb{R}^+)^{|\mathcal{R}|}$, to be interpreted as lower bounds on each resource.
-Additional requirements such as deadlines are treated separately.
 The resource map ρ is used to represent each node's computational resources.
-The pheromone table Φ is a mapping of edges into a vector of [0, 1]-normalized pheromone values.
+The pheromone table Φ is a mapping of edges into a vector of [0,1]-normalized pheromone values.
 Each value in the vector is a "pheromone level" value associated to one of the K computational pheromones and indicates a sort of level of "goodness" of a connection with respect to the resource.
-Obviously, Φ is intended to be implemented as a distributed table where each entry $\Phi(i,j)$ is maintained at node i.
-We assume that both $\mathcal R$ and K are ordered sets so that we can refer to the individual components in the vectors returned by ρ and Φ by their position.
-Indeed, we often refer to the pheromone k in edge e_i with $\Phi_k(e_i)$.
-More in general we denote with \vec{x}i the ith element of a vector \vec{x} .
-We sometimes refer to the set of edges (i, j) outgoing from a node i with E_i .
-The pheromone table can be seen as a sort of routing table or gradient map [4], used to ease resource discovery while minimizing communication.
+Obviously, Φ is intended to be implemented as a distributed table where each entry $\Phi((i,j))$ is maintained at node i.
+We often refer to the pheromone k in edge e_j with $\Phi_k(e_j)$.
+More in general we denote with \vec{x}i the i-th element of a vector \vec{x} .
+We sometimes refer to the set of edges (i,j) outgoing from a node i with E_i .
+The pheromone table can be seen as a sort of routing table or gradient map [4], used to ease the resource discovery process while minimizing the need of communication.